harsh6768/Django-Todo/README.md

 # Install Django and setup env for Django Projects

 Follow this link https://www.digitalocean.com/community/tutorials/how-to-install-the-django-web-framework-on-ubuntu-18-04 to setup django and env for django projects

+Django Common commands:

+1. Create Django Project

+       django-admin startproject test_django

+2. Run the Server

+       python manage.py runserver

+3. Create Django App:

+   It's a single module which will help you to seperate your code from other modules.

+       python manage.py startapp todos